nychealth/EH-dataportal/content/about/advanced-tools/index.md

 ![](vega-lite-menu.png)

 **Open in Vega Editor** will open a new tab with the visualizations specification loaded in the Vega Editor, an online widget that lets you modify and run visualizations in Vega-Lite.
 This lets you edit a version of the visualization's code, revise it, preview it, ensure that you have working code which you can then embed in your own website using the `vegaEmbed` function.
+[For details about how to embed Vega-Lite visualizations into another webpage, see Vega-Lite documentation](https://vega.github.io/vega-lite).

 ![](vega-lite-editor.png)

 The specification is on the left, and you can edit the layout and design details of the visualization that gets rendered on the right.
 It can take a bit of learning to properly edit a Vega-Lite spec.
 [Vega-Lite's documentation will help](https://vega.github.io/vega-lite/docs/).

-## Download data - and more
+## Download data
 Below each data visualization, there is a "Download data" button that lets you download what you're seeing:
 - For the table, this will download the full table of data
 - For the map, it will trigger a download of the data for whatever geographic resolution shown
 - For the trend chart, it will download years and geographies displayed
 - For the links chart, it will download both indicators at the geography displayed

+You can use these data for your own projects.
+It may be helpful to retain information on the Data Source and About The Measures (which explains how the indicator was calculated) fields displayed on each indicator's page.

+## Directly access underlying data
-**Directly access the underlying data** by going to [our data repository](https://www.github.com/nychealth/EHDP-data).
+You can bypass ourwebsite and get data by going to [our data repository](https://www.github.com/nychealth/EHDP-data).
 The Data Explorer's data is stored in [`/indicators`](https://github.com/nychealth/EHDP-data/tree/production/indicators).
 Some documentation is available in that location's Readme, but briefly:
 - `metadata.json` contains the indicators' names, indicator IDs (used to identify which file the data are in), data sources, notes, and other visualization specifications used by the site code.
 - The `/data` folder contains a .json file for each indicator, with fields for the measure ID, geography, time period, value, and a few other supplemental fields.